MaT-PT/forensics_project/README.md

 Wildcards are also allowed (eg. `Users/*/Documents/*.pdf`).

-In tools config, anywhere a path, command, or argument is specified, you can use variables in the form `$VAR_NAME`, or predefined functions in the form `${FUNC_NAME:arg1,arg2,...}`.
+In tools config, anywhere a path, command, or argument is specified, you can use variables.
 See the [Variables](#variables) section below for more information.

 #### Structure